MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/forecast-configure-advanced-settings.md

 In the **Layout** step of the forecast configuration, you select columns that you need in the forecast grid.
 These columns help your sellers better understand the forecast.
 :::image type="content" source="media/forecast-column-names.png" alt-text="A screenshot of the column names in the **Layout** step of the forecast configuration":::

-Sometimes, you might want to change the label of the headers, add a tool tip for additional context, or translate the header.
-In such cases, you can define a control with the customization that you need and override the column headers with the custom control.
-For more information about how to create a custom control for the header, see [Customize column headers of the forecast grid](fc-customize-column-headers.md).
+If you want to translate the column names or add tooltips for additional context, you can define a control with the customization that you need.
+You can then override the column headers with the custom control.
+For more information about how to create a custom control for the header, see [Customize column headers in the forecast grid](fc-customize-column-headers.md).

-In the **Override column headers (Preview)** section, select the custom control that includes all the customizations.
+In the **Override column headers (Preview)** section, select the custom control that includes the customizations.

 ## Customize underlying records